Baumgartner Law Firm

 Houston's economic and geographic profile creates specific categories of burn injury risk that are more prevalent here than in many other American cities.

 Oilfield and Pipeline Operations: Beyond the refineries, Houston serves as the administrative and operational hub for much of the U.S. oil and gas industry.
 Workers employed in well servicing, pipeline maintenance, and related oilfield services face risks of blowouts, gas ignition, and high-pressure fluid burns.
-These incidents often involve multiple contractors and subcontractors, creating complex questions of liability among parties.
+These incidents often involve multiple contractors and subcontractors, creating complex questions of liability.

 Electrical Burns: Construction activity in Houston is among the highest in the nation.
 Electrical arc flash injuries, contact with energized power lines, and transformer failures are a persistent source of severe burn injuries on construction sites and in industrial maintenance settings.
-The Occupational Safety and Health Administration (OSHA) standards governing electrical safety, including 29 C.F.R. § 1926.416 for construction and 29 C.F.R. § 1910.303 for general industry, set baseline safety requirements, and violations of these standards can be relevant evidence in a civil claim.
+The Occupational Safety and Health Administration (OSHA) standards governing electrical safety, including 29 C.F.R. § 1926.416 for construction and 29 C.F.R. § 1910.303 for general industry, set baseline safety requirements.

-Defective Products: Burn injuries caused by defective consumer products—including lithium-ion battery fires, defective gas appliances, and flammable children's clothing—may give rise to product liability claims under Texas law.
-Texas recognizes claims for manufacturing defects, design defects, and marketing defects (failure to warn) in the products liability context.
+Defective Products: Burn injuries caused by defective consumer products, including lithium-ion battery fires, defective gas appliances, and flammable children's clothing, may give rise to product liability claims.

 The steps taken in the hours, days, and weeks following a serious burn injury can significantly affect both health outcomes and the strength of any subsequent legal claim.

-Seek Immediate Medical Attention: Burn injuries are classified by degree—first, second, third, and fourth—and even injuries that appear moderate can become life-threatening due to infection, fluid loss, or respiratory damage from smoke inhalation.
+Seek Immediate Medical Attention: Burn injuries are classified by degree (first, second, third, and fourth), and even injuries that appear moderate can become life-threatening due to infection, fluid loss, or respiratory damage from smoke inhalation.
 Call 911 or go to the nearest emergency room immediately.
 Do not attempt to self-treat serious burns.
 If you are transferred to a specialized burn unit such as the UTMB Blocker Burn Unit in Galveston or receive care at Memorial Hermann or Ben Taub, follow all medical instructions and keep all follow-up appointments.
-Gaps in medical treatment can be used by opposing parties to argue that injuries were not as serious as claimed.

 Document Everything: If you are physically able, or if a family member can assist, document the scene where the injury occurred with photographs or video before conditions change.
 Preserve any physical evidence, including defective products, clothing, or equipment.
 Obtain the names and contact information of witnesses.
 Request copies of any incident reports filed by an employer, property owner, or emergency responder.

 Report the Injury: Workplace burn injuries should be reported to a supervisor or employer as soon as possible.
-Failure to report promptly can complicate a workers' compensation claim.
 If the injury occurred on someone else's property, notify the property owner or manager in writing.

 Most burn injury attorneys in Texas handle these cases on a contingency fee basis, meaning they collect a fee only if they recover compensation on your behalf.
 The specific percentage and terms of any fee arrangement should be clearly explained in a written fee agreement before you retain an attorney.